 The three levels of ONIROO SOLITAIRE are played without the FREE card.

 Draw a SYMBOL card from your DRAW PILE.
-The number on the card indicates the numbers you need to find to complete your game.
-For example: 067 the bridge.
+The number on the card indicates the numbers you must find to complete your game.
+For example: 067, the bridge.
 You must then draw the numbers 0, 6, and 7.
-In order to increase the difficulty level.
+This increases the level of difficulty.

-If you no longer have DREAM FAIRY cards to counter the WAKE-UP card, the game ends when the WAKE-UP card is drawn.
+If you no longer have any DREAM FAIRY cards to counter the WAKE-UP card, the game ends as soon as the WAKE-UP card is drawn.

-LEVEL 2 ONIROO SOLITAIRE: A bit of the opposite of level 1.
-Find a SYMBOL card whose number you know from three MAGIC CODES number.
+LEVEL 2 ONIROO SOLITAIRE: In a way, the reverse of Level 1.
+Find a SYMBOL card whose number matches three NUMBER MAGIC CODES.

 First, find the MAGIC CODES that suit you.

-Do not use FREE cards and LETTER and SHAPE MAGIC CODES.
+Do not use FREE cards or LETTER and SHAPE MAGIC CODES.

-Draw cards two at a time until you have a NUMBER MAGIC CODE card (a card with a number and a small sleeper).
+Draw cards two at a time until you get a NUMBER MAGIC CODE card (a card with a number and a little sleeper).

-You can place the NUMBER CODES in any order you choose.
-The order you choose remains the same as you go through the pile.
+You may place the NUMBER CODES in any order you choose.
+The order you choose remains the same throughout the pile.

-Example: You managed to place the numbers 0, 5, and 8 in front of you, despite the BAD NIGHT and MOONHEAD cards.
-You need to find the number 058.
-On the cards in this case, it is the night sky (058).
+Example: You have managed to place the numbers 0, 5, and 8 in front of you, despite the BAD NIGHT and MOON HEAD cards.
+You now need to find the number 058.
+In this case, it is the night sky card (058).

-N_15: The game stops when the WAKE-UP card is drawn.
-Or when you have completed this challenge.
+N_15: The game ends when the WAKE-UP card is drawn, or when you complete this challenge.

-If you want a double digit, e.g., 22.
-Take any drawn card and place it face down next to your number code.
-This is your doubled number.
+If you want a double digit, for example 22, take any drawn card and place it face down next to your number code.
+That becomes your doubled number.

 LEVEL 3 ONIROO SOLITAIRE

-LEVEL 3 OBJECTIVE: Try to obtain the three types of magic codes and the SYMBOL card corresponding to the three MAGIC CODES.
-This must be done before drawing the WAKE-UP card, and also despite the negative value cards.
+LEVEL 3 OBJECTIVE: Try to obtain the three types of MAGIC CODES and the SYMBOL card corresponding to those three MAGIC CODES.
+This must be done before drawing the WAKE-UP card, and despite the negative-value cards.

 Play with all the cards.
 Use the FREE cards if you wish.
-It will be easier as all the codes are represented on them.
+It will be easier, since all the codes are represented on them.

-If you draw a MAGIC CODE card; a card with a code "0 to 9, A to F, or one of the shapes Star, Square, Circle, Cross, or Triangle," place this card in front of you.
-If it is of your choice.
+If you draw a MAGIC CODE card — a card with a code from 0 to 9, A to F, or one of the following shapes: Star, Square, Circle, Cross, or Triangle — place this card in front of you, if it suits your choice.

 During SOLITAIRE 3, try to match the three types of MAGIC CODES with the number of your chosen SYMBOL card.
-If you draw another MAGIC CODE card, you can choose to exchange one for another. (e.g., letter for letter, number for number, etc.)
+If you draw another MAGIC CODE card, you may choose to exchange one for another (for example, letter for letter, number for number, etc.).

-Try to get a SYMBOL card that matches the three codes you would have placed on the table.
-For example, you found the following codes: letter A, shape +, and number 5, which corresponds to the card 023, the centaur.
+Try to obtain a SYMBOL card that matches the three codes you have placed on the table.
+For example, if you found the following codes: letter A, shape +, and number 5, this corresponds to card 023, the centaur.

 Oniroo